Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: precision matrix

 For a given $\Gamma$, the characterizations in \cref{prop:ThetaReps} give a straightforward way to compute $\Theta$ in \cref{def:Theta} as $\Theta = \theta(\Gamma) = \lr{\ID\tlr{-\half\Gamma}\ID}\pinv$ and thus retrieve the conditional independence structure of the corresponding extremal graphical model.
 In a Gaussian model, another property of the precision matrix is that it can be used to express its probability density function in a concise way.
-The following result shows that similar expressions are also possible for \HR{} distributions.
-Recall the notation $\eV = d^{-1} \oneVec$ and $\norm[M]{v} = \sqrt{v\T M v}$ for $v \in \Rd$ and \PSD{} $M \in \Rdd$.
+The following result shows that a similar expression is also possible for \HR{} distributions.